atbashEE/octopus-jwt-support/README.md

 Support library for Atbash Octopus, Atbash Config Server and others.

-Not production ready yet.

-Support for Java 7 and 8
+Support for Java 8

 Does have issues on OpenJDK with EC keys (not with Oracle JDK and Azul Zulu)

+Since 1.0.0, parts of the **Nimbus JOSE + JWT** (version 8.2) are integrated to have JSONP/JSONB support and allows for an optimized usage.